 10. International Studies

 Overseas operations within domestic companies are more common than not, especially as a result of the internet.
 This high level of international business exchange can create some real legal issues, sometimes quite unintentionally.
-International Studies, as a degree choice, is an excellent way to engage with international law as an FBI agent.
+International Studies, as a degree choice, is an excellent way to engage with international law as an FBI agent and one of the best degrees for FBI.
 Agents who dive into this sector of the field must be well versed in global politics and foreign policy.
 Often it is helpful to speak multiple languages, which many International Studies students emphasize as a part of their degree.
 It is also a point of entry to study terrorism and international environmental law investigations, both hugely important in the globalized world.

 There are many paths to take in the ever-evolving fields of law enforcement and especially to find a career within the Federal Bureau of Investigation (FBI).
 This highly respected department of domestic security and intelligence brings together a myriad of skillsets with the implied intention of keeping the public safe.
 As noted above in the best degrees for FBI, there are many degrees necessary to fill the shoes of a capable FBI force.